Government and Incentives

 At a certain point, the rules of the government become the most important thing in the industry.
 The rules, being arbitrary, imperfect, and made by humans like yourself and myself, will favor some people in the industry more than others.
 Thus begins the story of pressure group politics.

 The top companies in every industry hire lobbyists to persuade politicians to make policies that favor them the most.
-Politicians acquire an endless source of campaign issues to bring out and preach to their loyal sheep (errr, I mean, voters).
+Politicians acquire an endless source of campaign issues to drive engagement.

 Every issue becomes a political issue.
 The story becomes about power and control.
 More and more money and energy are absorbed into the hands of fewer and fewer decision makers.
 People are incentivized to form around dividing lines and battle for the ability to be those decision makers, or feel that they are represented by those decision makers.